 Players: Our players are children who come to have fun.
 Getting hurt is not fun!
 By requiring players to wear protective gear (helmets, athletic supporters, protective cups recommended) we can create an environment which minimizes injuries common to youth sports such as being hit by a ball or contacted by another player.
 Each player is encouraged to review the LLLL Player Conduct Guide with their team and parents prior to each season.

 Coaches and Parents: Without the dedicated commitment of this group, the league would not exist.
 By providing basic awareness training on topics such as such as first aid, house rules, and emergency procedures we ensure our coaches and parents are empowered to act promptly to avoid injuries and lessen the severity of injuries which may occur.

 Umpires: Our trained cadre of volunteer umpires ensures we have games which are officiated fairly and safely.
 Like coaches and parents, they are dedicating their time and effort to help the youth of our community.
 Respect for our umpires is not only expected and deserved but required.
 Parents should teach their players to respect the decisions made by the umpire.
 Little League is not primarily about winning or losing but teaching sportsmanship and respect, and parents are expected to set the positive example when it comes to respecting our umpires.
 Umpires should always have safety as well as fairness in mind during their assignments.

-For any and all Safety Issues and Concerns, please contact our LL Safety Officer, Ed Smith.
+For any and all Safety Issues and Concerns, please contact our LL Safety Officer, Jose Salazar.